RESOStandards/reso-certification-help/docs/recipients.md

 # Notifications
-You will receive an email from certification@reso.org with link(s) to review and approve your results.
-The body of the email will contain a review link for the endorsements that were submitted by your Provider.
+You will receive an email from certification@reso.org with a link to review and approve your results.
+The body of the email will contain a review link for the endorsement(s) that were submitted by your provider.
+If both **Data Dictionary 1.7** and **Web API Core 2.0.0** were submitted, they may be reviewed from the same link.

-Select the review and approve results link below the endorsement you would like to review.
+Select the **REVIEW AND APPROVE RESULTS** link located below the endorsement(s) to be taken to the Certification Summary Report.

-_[Body of Email]_
+_[Body of Bundled Email]_

 # Endorsements
 The RESO Certification process requires providers (MLS vendors) to review their customers’ (MLSs’) testing reports and then use the RESO Certification System to notify them.
 The customers will then review the results and approve them to receive certification for the given endorsement.